shruti-01-narwat/cricket_data_analysis/README.md

 2. Open the Power BI file (.pbix) in Power BI Desktop.
 3. Explore the dashboard or customize it as needed.

-## Screenshots

-[Add screenshots of the Power BI dashboard to showcase its design and functionality.]

 ## Future Enhancements

 - Incorporate live data updates.